What special considerations apply to building an investment portfolio while living abroad?

 Fundamental principles of portfolio management apply equally no matter where in the world the investor lives; however, asset allocation changes.
 Local currency and economic conditions need to be factored into the investment portfolio to get the right mix of exposures.
 Currency and global diversification being the most salient factors.
 To be successful in the long run, investors need to focus on four issues when making investment choices:

-- Expenses: The ability of professional stock pickers and strategists to “beat the market” has repeatedly been shown to be exceedingly rare.
-A study of the performance of all U.S. Large Company mutual funds over 20 years found that the average fund underperformed the S&P 500 stock index by 2.6% per annum.2 A European study looking at the period 1975-2006 found that a mere 0.6% of all fund managers succeeded in consistently picking more winners than losers.3 The biggest reason for this dismal record lies in the high fees charged by fund management companies and brokerage firms.
-With long-run, annual stock market re- turns averaging around 9%, sacrificing 2.6% of an investment to annual fees and expenses will reduce the total return on an investment by 39% over 20 years.
-Over 40 years the investment return will be reduced by 62%.
+The biggest reason for this dismal record lies in the high fees charged by fund management companies and brokerage firms.
+With long-run, annual stock market returns averaging around 9.96%, sacrificing 4.92% of an investment to annual fees and expenses will reduce the total return on an investment by 75% over 30 years.
+Over a half century the investment return will be reduced by 90%.
 Therefore, investors must pay close attention to the cost of investing their money.

 Use modern investment tools such as exchange traded funds to build a stable, diversified portfolio with the right amount of risk; manage investments to maximize returns on an after-tax, after-fee basis